 Cubstart in Words

-“As someone who basically have no idea what a Hackathon is, the session was really helpful and somewhat inspiring.
+“As someone who basically had no idea what app development is, the decal was really helpful and somewhat inspiring.
 I really understood what a 'good' idea is and how there is no fixed definition.”